Unleash/unleash/frontend/README.md

-# unleash-frontend
+# frontend

-This repo contains the Unleash Admin UI frontend app.
+This directory contains the Unleash Admin UI frontend app.

 ## Run with a local instance of the unleash-api

 First, start the unleash-api backend on port 4242.
-Then, start the unleash-frontend dev server:
+Then, start the frontend dev server:

 ```
-cd ~/unleash-frontend
+cd ~/frontend
 yarn install
 yarn run start
 ```